ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

             ```

-## Convergence Tests for k-points
+## Convergence Test for K-Point Grid
-In task 1 we have already used a uniform 4$\times$4$\times$4 k-point sampling.
+Above, we used a uniform 4$\times$4$\times$4 k-point grid to sample the first Brillouin zone.
 However, to really converge a periodic system, **an additional convergence test
 with respect to the k-point sampling is necessary.**

-To test the convergence of the k-point grid, we need to calculate the total
+To test the convergence of our results with respect to the size of the k-point grid, we need to calculate the total
-energy for different grid densities.
-Here, since the three lattice vectors are
+energy for different grid sizes.
-related by a three-fold rotation symmetry, the density of k-points along the
-three reciprocal lattice vecotrs should be identical and we can vary them all at
-the same time.

 !!! example "Task 2 - Convergence with respect to k-point sampling and cut-off energy"

     - The directory `02_convergence` contains input files to calculate the total
-      energy, try modify them and vary the k-point grid density and see how the
+      energy.
+Change the k-point grid size in the input file, run the DFT calculation and see how the
       total energy changes.
 For example, perform a series of calculations with
-      k-point grid set to `2 2 2`, `4 4 4`, `6 6 6`, ..., all the way to `30 30
+      k-point grids set to `2 2 2`, `4 4 4`, `6 6 6`, ..., all the way to `30 30
       30` and see how the total energy changes.
 If you have any trouble doing
       so, you can always go back to [:link:lab03](../lab03/readme.md) for help.

         ??? success "Result"
-            The sparsest converged k-grid (∆ ~10meV/atom) is around
-            10$\times$10$\times$10.
+            To obtain a total energy per atom which is converged to within 10 meV, we need at least a
+            10$\times$10$\times$10 k-point grid.
             <figure markdown="span">
               ![Diamond primitive cell](assets/convergence.png){ width="500" }
             </figure>

     - For every periodic system you simulate, you should converge **both** the
-      cut-off energy and k-points.
-Usually people start with one parameter set
+      plane-wave cut-off energy and k-point grid size.
+To do this, one usually starts with one parameter set
-      to very high and varys the other one, then switch and repeat.
+      to a very high value and then varies the other one.
+Then one repeats this with switched roles.
 Try do this
       yourself and find the best set of parameters for diamond.

         ??? success "Tips"
             Try starting with `ecutwfc` of ~60.0 Ry and converge the k-points.
             Or start with k-points of 30$\times$30$\times$30 and converge the
-            energy cutoff.
+            plane-wave cutoff.

 ## The Electronic Band Structure